madsjulia/Mads.jl/README.md

 import Mads; Mads.help()
 ```

-There are various examples located in the `examples` directory of the `Mads` repository.
+Various examples located in the `examples` directory of the `Mads` repository.

-For example, execute
+To run some of these example, execute

 ```julia
 include(Mads.dir * "/../examples/contamination/contamination.jl")